The Decline of ERP and the Future of Strategic Finance

 The idea was that if everything lived under the same roof, then every tool could talk to every other one.
 You’d finally have a unified look at your data throughout each category in your business.
 Finally, a single source of truth.
 The golden goose.
 But the use of tools outside the ERP—ensured that the golden goose never laid a single egg.
 Sure, ERPs can spit out some high-level aggregate numbers from data sets across your different systems—but how usable is that data for your team on a daily or weekly basis?
 How deep can you dive?
 Does it help you understand and strategize for the future?
 If your ERP isn’t providing the kind of actionable data that leads your team in powerful analysis and planning—how much truth is it really providing?

 Data standardization is undoubtedly a monster.
 With more data being produced than ever before across your growing suite of products, it takes longer and is harder to move, query, and sync data.
-Most ERPs are seen as first generation dinosaurs in the software world.
+Most ERP finance solutions are seen as first generation dinosaurs in the software world.
 Having originated 20 years ago, and doing little to keep up the pace, they simply don’t have the speed of today’s best-in-breed cloud-based software platforms.
 Add on a tool or two outside the ERP suite, and syncing your data often requires expensive middleware and engineering resources.
 As automated as ERPs promised to be with whatever data transfer they can accomplish, many processes still require manual button presses to push that data from point A to point B—which meant just as soon as it was synced, it was sadly out of date.

 With all your tools in one place, supposedly living in peace and harmony, united under one magnificent umbrella, daily life was supposed to be easier.
 One place to login.
 One set of user management rules.
 One bill to pay.
 But the specialized complexity and the bloated code weight of these overdeveloped, under sophisticated tools made it more difficult to view useful data than ever before.
 And that meant it was doubly difficult to actually understand it.
 That made finance teams’ lives harder, but it made everyone else in the business’s lives harder too.

+So, with the all of that's lacking with an ERP, is there a clear path forward for the future of finance and forward-thinking teams?
 At Mosaic, we understand the need for a centralized location where data can live, pass freely, and unite sources from a variety of tools to paint a more holistic picture of your business.
 If you are going to have a central sun that your technological “planets” revolve around—and it’s not going to be an ERP, for all the reasons stated above—we’re passionate that it should (and shouldn’t) be a handful of things.